eliasGeorgie/DFEAT/README.md

 This pattern exceeds the three defined soil desiccation thresholds and subsequently recovers to field capacity, a scenario characteristic of sub-humid and humid conditions.
 For Multi-Year Drought (MYD) analysis, users should instead run the example with the 'MYD_tab_clim' dataset.

+## License
+This software is licensed under a proprietary license.
+Please refer to the `LICENSE` file for detailed terms and conditions.

 ## Installation

 You can install the development version of DFEAT from [GitHub](https://github.com/eliasGeorgie/DFEAT.git) with: